Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

-\begin{lemma} Let $S$ be a set of points in the plane.
-Two edges $e$ and $f$ of $\MST^2(S)$ cross if and only if one of the following two conditions is fulfilled: \begin{enumerate} \item At least one of $\{e,f\}$ is a long edge with witness $v$ and wedge $W$, and the other edge has $v$ as an endpoint and lies inside $W$. \item Both of $\{e,f\}$ are long edges with the same witness $v$, and their wedges are intersecting but none is contained in the other. \end{enumerate} \end{lemma} \begin{proof} Clearly, if both $e$ and $f$ are short edges, i.e., edges of $\MST(S)$, then they do not cross.
+\begin{lemma} Let $S$ be a finite set of points in the plane.
+Two edges $e$ and $f$ of $\MST^2(S)$ cross if and only if one of the following two conditions is fulfilled: \begin{enumerate} \item At least one of $e$ and $f$ is a long edge with witness $v$ and wedge $W$, and the other edge has $v$ as an endpoint and lies inside $W$. \item Both $e$ and $f$ are long edges with the same witness $v$, their wedges intersect, but none is contained in the other. \end{enumerate} \end{lemma} \begin{proof} Clearly, if both $e$ and $f$ are short, they cannot cross.
 Without loss of generality assume that $f=uw$ is a long edge with witness $v$ and wedge $W$.
-Every edge $e=vz$ of $\MST^2(S)$, $z\in S\setminus\{u,v,w\}$ that lies inside $W$ either crosses $f$ or has $z$ inside the triangle $\Delta=(u,v,w)$.
-The latter is a contradiction to Lemma~\ref{lem_not_in_triangle}.
-Obviously, $f$ is neither crossed by any edge incident to $u$ or $w$, nor crossed by any edge incident to $v$ but not lying inside $W$.

-It remains to prove that every long edge $e=xz$ of $\MST^2(S)$, $x,z\in S\setminus\{u,v,w\}$ that crosses $f$ fulfills Condition~\ref{lem:MST2edges:cond_long}.
-Note that for $e$ to cross $f$, either $e$ has an endpoint inside $\Delta$ or $e$ is also crossing one edge out of $\{uv,vw\}\in \MST(S)$.
-The former is a contradiction to Lemma~\ref{lem_not_in_triangle}.
-If $e$ is a short edge (i.e., an edge of $\MST(S)$), then the latter is a contradiction to the planarity of $\MST(S)$.
-Hence, $e$ is a long edge (with wedge $W'$) and is also crossing one edge $g$ out of $\{uv,vw\}\in \MST(S)$.
-This also implies that the wedges $W$ and $W'$ intersect in their interiors but none of $W$, $W'$ is contained in the other.
-Finally, if $e$ has witness $y \neq v$, then either $g$ has an end point in the triangle $xyz$ or $g$ crosses one edge out of $\{xy,yz\}\in \MST(S)$.
-Again, the former is a contradiction to Lemma~\ref{lem_not_in_triangle} and the latter is a contradiction to the planarity of $\MST(S)$.
-Hence the witness of $e$ must be $v$, which completes the proof. \end{proof}
+If $e$ is incident to $v$, then it must lie in $W$ in order to cross $f$, and we satisfy Condition 1.

+In the remaining case, $e=xz$ with $x,z\in S\setminus\{u,v,w\}$.
+By Lemma~\ref{lem_not_in_triangle}, $x$ and $z$ cannot lie in the triangle $uvw$; hence, $e$ must cross one of the $\MST$ edges $uv$ or $vw$ in addition to the edge $f=uw$.
+It follows that $e$ cannot be short, and it has some witness $y$ and some wedge $W'$.
+We distinguish three possibilities for~$y$:

+(i) If $y=v$, we satisfy Condition 2: $W'$ is not contained in $W$ because $e$ crosses $uv$ or $vw$, and by swapping the roles of $e$ with $f$, we conclude that $W$ is not contained in $W'$.
+The wedges $W$ and $W'$ must overlap because otherwise $e$ and $f$ could not intersect.